sujithapathapati/Lifeline/README.md

  3.Donor profile page.
  4.Simple and user-friendly interface.
  5.Secure sign-in option.
- 6.Appreciation and encouragement for donor
+ 6.Appreciation and encouragement for donor.

  Technologies Used:
 - HTML– structure of the web pages